ctsanders1/css-html-prettify/README.md

     --group          Group Alphabetically CSS Poperties by name.
     --justify        Right Justify CSS Properties (Experimental).
-    --extraline      Add 1 New Line for each New Line (Experimental) --beep           Beep sound will be played when it ends at exit.
+    --extraline      Add 1 New Line for each New Line (Experimental)

 CSS-HTML-Prettify: Takes file or folder full path string and process all CSS/SCSS/HTML found.
 If argument is not file/folder will fail.
 Check Updates